JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 ### Write Access

-Writing data is only allowed from the UI thread, and write operations always need to be wrapped in a write action (WA).
+Writing data is only allowed from EDT, and write operations always need to be wrapped in a write action (WA).

 Modifying the model is only allowed from write-safe contexts, including user actions and `SwingUtilities.invokeLater()` calls from them (see [](#modality-and-invokelater)).